gcid12/cheat_sheets/README.md

 -Try to follow it in order, In a lot of cases the sequence is important.
 <br/>

--Rails Gurus: Pull requests are more than accepted :)
+-Rails Gurus: Pull requests are more than welcome :)
 <br/><br/>

 ------